Using Docker Container

 ../_images/wsl_demsg_tail.png

-As we can see above, 1-1 device has been attached to ttyACM0, that means WSL can access the 1-1 USB device now.
+As shown above, the 1-1 device is attached to ttyACM0, indicating that WSL can now access the 1-1 USB device.

-Install the Remote - Containers, Remote Development and ESP-IDF extensions, as below:
+Install the Dev Containers, Remote Development, and ESP-IDF extensions as shown below.

 Practice

-After all previous steps have taken effect, the WSL or docker container should be ready to use.
-Here is an example to show you how to utilize these tools.
+After completing the previous steps, the WSL or Docker container should be ready for use.
+Here is an example to demonstrate how to utilize these tools.

 Example Project with Docker Container

-Using Blink and Hello_world projects as examples, If you have more example projects, you can put them in the same folder and mount them together in the IDF Docker image; otherwise, it will take your much more space size on your disk as you need to create one container for each example project, that is not a good solution.
+Take Blink and Hello_world projects as examples, you can place additional example projects in the same folder and mount them together in the IDF Docker image.
+This approach saves disk space, as creating a separate container for each example project is inefficient.

 ../_images/example_projects.png

-as seen from snapshot above, Blink and Hello_world example projects have been put in the same folder and we only need to open this folder with vscode:
+As shown in the snapshot above, the Blink and Hello_world example projects are in the same folder.
+You only need to open this folder with VS Code.

 ../_images/example_project_vscode.gif

-Observe that there is a .devcontainer folder in the example_project folder, which is not included by default; this is generated by using the ESP-IDF extension of Visual Studio Code to create and configure the ESP-IDF docker image for container development.
+Observe that there is a .devcontainer folder in the example_project folder, which is not included by default.
+This is generated using the ESP-IDF extension of VS Code to create and configure the ESP-IDF Docker image for container development.

-1. Open example project with vscode and then press menu View > Command Palette.
+1. Open the example project with VS Code and go to View > Command Palette.

 2. In the pop-up dialog box, search for the ESP-IDF: Add Docker Container Configuration command.